YU-MITC/moodle-mod_kalmediares/README.md

 Change log of YU Kaltura Media Resource
 ------

+Version 1.3.1

+* fixed README.md, in order to support sub-plugin of Atto text editor.
+* fixed some statements in view.php,

 Version 1.3.0

 * fixed statements in lib.php, renderer.php, export_excel.php, view.php, trigger.php, install.xml and upgrade.php, in order to reduce a time it takes to display students' access logs.